 This little tucked away tea bar, in the heart of Covent Garden, really is worth a visit.
 I think its the perfect place to take a breather from your shopping in the area, and enjoy something quintessentially English, but in a relaxed and more casual venue.
 This relaxed Afternoon Tea is served all day, so although it is recommended that you book, you can pop in on the off chance and get lucky with a table.

 You must of course, pay a visit to the shop next door.
-I could not resist, being the tea lover that I am, and I picked up some tea in a caddy, a tea diffuser and a pot of the Whittard limited edition Lemon Meringue White Hot Chocolate for Nik and the boys, (I almost came home with the Blueberry Cheesecake one too).
+I could not resist, being the tea lover that I am, and I picked up some tea in a caddy, a tea diffuser and a pot of the Whittard limited edition Hot Chocolate for Nik and the boys, (I almost came home with the Blueberry Cheesecake one too).
 I can tell you that it went down a treat and I am now officially the best Mum/Wife ever!
-There is also a gorgeous Queen of Hearts Tea for One that has been launched for Mothers Day that is just beautiful!
+There is also a gorgeous Alice in Wonderland Tea for One set that is just beautiful!

 So, there you have it.
 I have again, gone above and beyond my duty to you, in my attempt to try every afternoon tea in the land!
 The afternoon Tea diaries section of the blog has this latest addition.
 But don’t fret.
 I will continue with my duty, testing them all.
 Im here for you…….

 This afternoon tea was by invite from Whittard, in exchange for an honest review.
 Of course, all opinions are formed from my findings and words and photos my own.